 Other modes available on each ScanaTemp device are Guard Mode, featuring the above mentioned voice prompts as individuals file in one by one; and Monitor Mode, which emits sound prompts and takes temperatures of up to six individuals at a time.
 For each reading, ScanaTemp performs between 4 and 12 scans, ensuring that the data obtained is accurate.

-As libraries respond to the increased challenges faced by students and families due to remote learning, the unemployment crisis, and lack of access to information, implementing devices like ScanaTemp can help everyday activities run smoothly, and protect both staff and patrons from COVID-19.
+As libraries respond to the increased challenges faced by students and families due to remote learning, the unemployment crisis, and lack of access to information, implementing devices like ScanaTemp can help everyday activities run smoothly.